blueprint-genetics/amiss/docs/paper/introduction.md

 Indeed, naïvely imputing data with a single imputation method is misleading as use of even highly accurate single imputation methods will cause underestimation of the standard errors in inference [@fimd, subchapter 2.6].
 The uncertainty can be properly incorporated via two main avenues: *likelihood-based approaches* and *multiple imputation* (see [@little-rubin]).
-Likelihood-based approaches account for missing values by integrating out the parameter representing the missingness generating process, and do not require explicit imputation of missing values [@little-rubin].
+Likelihood-based approaches estimate the parameter of an assumed probability distribution representing the missingness generating process, and do not require explicit imputation of missing values [@little-rubin].

 As opposed to single imputation, the main idea of multiple imputation for statistical inference is to impute the incomplete data multiple times with draws from predictive distributions, fit separate models on each imputed dataset, and *pool* the parameter estimates [@little-rubin].
 In classification, there are several ways to utilize the set of imputed datasets.
 The first is to obtain estimates of the variability of the classification performance due to the randomness from draws from a predictive distribution.